2.) Overview:

 Mid April through early May:

-Fishing Difficulty: Easy
+Fishing Difficulty: Excellent

 Seasonal Pattern: Spawn